Skip to content

 Non-Associative Reduce Operation

 Note the associative: false parameter in the reduce operation.
-This is crucial when the order of the chunks matters for your analysis.
-It ensures that the reduce operation processes the chunks in the order they appear in the original transcript, which is often important for understanding the context and progression of customer frustration.
+When chunk order matters, it ensures the reduce processes chunks in the order they appear in the original transcript.

 Best Practices

-2. Balance Chunk Size: When using the token count method, choose a chunk size that balances between context preservation and model performance.
-Smaller chunks may lose context, while larger chunks may degrade model performance.
-The DocETL optimizer can find the chunk size that works best for your task, if you choose to use the optimizer.
+1. Balance Chunk Size: Smaller chunks may lose context, while larger chunks may degrade model accuracy.
+The DocETL optimizer can find the chunk size that works best for your task.

-3. Consider Overlap: In some cases, you might want to implement overlap between chunks to maintain context.
-This isn't built into the Split operation, but you can achieve it by post-processing the split chunks.
+2. Consider Overlap: Overlap between chunks isn't built into the Split operation, but you can achieve it by post-processing the split chunks.

-4. Use Appropriate Delimiters: When using the delimiter method, choose a delimiter that logically divides your text.
-Common choices include double newlines for paragraphs, or custom markers for document sections.
-When using the delimiter method, adjust the num_splits_to_group parameter to create chunks that contain an appropriate amount of context for your task.
+3. Use Appropriate Delimiters: Choose a delimiter that logically divides your text (e.g., double newlines for paragraphs, custom markers for sections), and adjust num_splits_to_group so chunks contain enough context for your task.

-5. Mind the Order: If the order of chunks matters for your analysis, always set associative: false in your subsequent reduce operations.
+4. Mind the Order: If chunk order matters for your analysis, set associative: false in subsequent reduce operations.

-6. Optimize for Performance: For very large documents, consider using a combination of delimiter and token count methods.
-First split into large sections using delimiters, then apply token count splitting to ensure no chunk exceeds model limits.
+5. Combine Methods: For very large documents, first split into large sections using delimiters, then apply token count splitting so no chunk exceeds model limits.